kemitchell/blockchain-commons-patron-agreement/terms.md

 - _Blockchain Commons_ can coordinate and accomplish this work only thanks to its patrons: companies in blockchain and allied industries that support _Blockchain Commons_' work financially and benefit from that work both tactically and strategically.

-- This agreement sets out terms for _Company_'s patronage of _Blockchain Commons_' work and mission.
+- This agreement sets out terms for _Patron_'s patronage of _Blockchain Commons_' work and mission.
 That relationship can and will evolve over time, through a variety of specific engagements.
 These terms afford the stable foundation for for that relationship.

 # Blockchain Commons' Obligations

 ## Do the Work

-_Blockchain Commons_ agrees do the work described in each **Statement of Work** cosigned with _Company_ under this agreement.
+_Blockchain Commons_ agrees do the work described in each **Statement of Work** cosigned with _Patron_ under this agreement.

 ## Use Competent Personnel